AlfredSpielman/BinanceTools/ReadMe.md

 The only solution for that is restarting your PC and running code again.

 ## TO DO:
-1. error: due to differences between Python and Binance way of rounding total order value, when trading 100% of asset on max number of steps, sometimes the last order has insufficient amount of asset (like missing only 0.2 USDT to reach 10 USDT min_val).
-`binance.exceptions.BinanceAPIException: APIError(code=-2010): Account has insufficient balance for requested action.`
-2. add automatic precision checker
+1. add automatic precision checker
-3. work on nice GUI
+2. work on nice GUI